-School can bring up a lot of change and a lot of feelings about the change in many families, and for sensitive or anxious children, starting school can feel a momentous challenge.
-There is much you can do to support them through this difficult time.
-These 10 ideas will help children overcome their fears.
+School can bring up a lot of change – and a lot of feelings about the change.
+For some children, school can feel a momentous challenge.

-If your child could walk up to you, wait for you to stop whatever task has you busy, and say, “I’d like to talk about this school thing.
+If your child could walk up to you and say, “I’d like to talk about this school thing.
 I’m feeling a little uncertain about what to expect.
-I’m not sure I’m ready,” he sure would.
+I’m not sure I’m ready,” they sure would.

 But even the most articulate children have trouble being so straightforward.